 Type Chinese using Stroke - Traditional on Mac

-With the Stroke - Traditional input source, you can enter Traditional Chinese characters based on a combination of five basic strokes.
+After you set up the Stroke - Traditional input source, you can enter Traditional Chinese characters based on a combination of five basic strokes.
 Each stroke is mapped to a key on a numeric keypad or a keyboard.

 丿 (left curving)